docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 When you create a Checkbox, you can set its value property to specify its initial state and appearance.
-// Add a checkbox to control the buttons that dismiss an alert box dlg.hasBtnsCb = dlg.add(‘checkbox’, undefined,
+// Add a checkbox to control the buttons that dismiss an alert box dlg.hasBtnsCb = dlg.add('checkbox', undefined,
-‘Should there be alert buttons?’);
+'Should there be alert buttons?');
 dlg.hasBtnsCb.value = true;

 RadioButton